ibm-cloud-streaming-retail-demo/dataset-generator/README.md

 ## Overview

-The goal of this project is to create a dataset of online retail transactions for demonstrating streaming data applications.
+The goal of this project is to create a dataset of online retail transactions and customers for demonstrating streaming data applications.
 This project starts with a real dataset of online transactions (see credits section below).
 The data volumes in the original dataset are quite low and would not be very interesting for a streaming demo - you may have to wait for a long time to see a transaction.
 For a streaming demo, it is more interesting if user's can see transactions happening every second, therefore, the original data is modified.

 The main [processing logic](./create_dataset.py) is: